chimbori/google-calendar-crx/README.md

 # Google Calendar for Chrome

-## Soon To Be Unpublished
+## No Longer Available to Install

-This Chrome extension is no longer available, and will soon be unpublished from the Chrome Extensions Store.
+This Chrome extension is **no longer available to install**, though the source code is available here to fork & modify.

+### Why?

 For more than a decade, this has been a side project for me, and I have enjoyed working on it for most of that time.
 Thanks to all the users and contributors for your hard work, especially our volunteer translators, and everyone who has contributed bug fixes and performance improvements over the years!